 Many tourists visit South Africa to go on safari and see the Big Five (lions, elephants, rhinos, buffalo and leopards).
 There are numerous safari areas throughout the country and tourists can get an experience unlike any other by visiting one of the country’s huge national parks and reserves.

 Going on safari comes with different risks to other holidays, so it’s important to make sure that your travel insurance covers you for any activities you’ll be undertaking.
-It’s unlikely you’ll need specialist travel insurance like you would for a ski trip or a cruise, however if you plan on doing adventure activities then you should check your policy wording to make sure you’re covered.
+It’s unlikely you’ll need specialist travel insurance like you would for a ski trip or a cruise, but if you plan on doing adventure activities then you should check your policy wording to make sure you’re covered.

 Long-distance train travel takes a long time, and may have comfort and safety concerns if you’re unable to get a sleeper train.
 Sleeper trains on a tourist-class ticket can offer a unique view of the country and its vast countryside, especially if travelling between Cape Town and Johannesburg.